 CA Chirag Chauhan

-Most of tax payers comply with 31st July deadline for filing Income tax returns.
+Most of tax payers comply with 31st July (Income Tax Return Due Date extended to 31/08/2018 for A.y 2018-19) deadline for filing Income tax returns.
 However many miss out due to other commitment in professional and personal life.
 Missing the deadline does not mean you cannot file your return.
-Infact if you have missed to file your return for last year ended March 2013, you can still file however there are some catch.
-Read the article to know in detail importance of filing of return by 31 July and and methods to file return after due date.
+Infact if you have missed to file your return for last year ended March 2018, you can still file the return however there are some catch.
+Read the article to know in detail importance of filing of return by 31 August and and methods to file return after due date.

 What Section 139(1) Says?

-b. being a person other than a company, if his/her total income or the total income of any other person in respect of which he is assessable under this Act during the previous year exceeded the maximum amount which is not chargeable to income-tax, shall, on or before the due date, furnish a return of his income or the income of such other person during the previous year, in the prescribed form.
+b. being a person other than a company or a firm, if his total income or the total income of any other person in respect of which he is assessable under this Act during the previous year exceeded the maximum amount which is not chargeable to income-tax ,shall, on or before the due date, furnish a return of his income or the income of such other person during the previous year, in the prescribed form and verified in the prescribed manner and setting forth such other particulars as may be prescribed

 What Section 139(4) says?

-If a person has not furnished the return of income within the time allowed under section 139 (1), then he may furnish the return of income at any time before the expiry of one year from the end of the relevant assessment year or before the completion of assessment, whichever is earlier.
+Any person who has not furnished a return within the time allowed to him under sub-section (1), may furnish the return for any previous year at any time before the end of the relevant assessment year or before the completion of the assessment, whichever is earlier

 Importance of filing Income Tax return for various reasons: